The forward and reverse shock dynamics of Cassiopeia A: Results

 \section{Results}

 We discuss the results of our X-ray expansion study in the 4.2-6 keV band for the forward shock and reverse shock regions separately.
 The results for both shock regions are combined in Figure~\ref{fig:expansion} as a function of PA.
-As an illustration for how well the best-fit expansion models fit the data we show in Figure~\ref{fig:ripples} two residual maps, of the model with the 2019 observation.
+Fig.~\ref{fig:spider} provides a more visual illustration of the expansion as function of position in Cas A. As an illustration for how well the best-fit expansion models fit the data we show in Figure~\ref{fig:ripples} two residual maps, of the model with the 2019 observation.
 On the left, the model is simply the unaltered 2004 VLP observation, whereas in the right-hand image the model consists of the sum of the best-fit models for all 37 sectors.

 By comparing the models with individual observations one can indeed see brightness changes over time \citep[see also][]{patnaude07,uchiyama08,patnaude11,sato17}, and occasionally also filaments that change in shape, perhaps due to variable expansion rates along the filaments.
 These type of changes are a source systematic errors, and cause most of the residuals seen in Figure~\ref{fig:ripples} (right).